jamescherti/minimal-emacs.d/README.md

 The **minimal-emacs.d** project is a **fast and lightweight** minimal Emacs starter kit (`init.el` and `early-init.el`) that **gives you full control over your configuration**.
 It provides better defaults, an optimized startup, and a clean foundation for building your own vanilla Emacs setup.

 In just a few minutes of applying what's in this README.md file, you will have a fully functional, high-performance Emacs configuration ready for work.
-You will bypass hours of configuration and the heavy overhead of frameworks like Doom or Spacemacs, gaining access to optimized garbage collection, sensible UI defaults, and a fast startup.
+You will bypass hours of configuration and the heavy overhead of frameworks like Doom or Spacemacs, gaining access to optimized garbage collection, sensible defaults, and a fast startup.

 If this helps your workflow, please show your support by **⭐ starring minimal-emacs.d on GitHub** to help more Emacs users discover its benefits.